Nine killed in brutal attack on North Darfur's sit-inners

 Also, from Juba, the armed groups participating in the peace talks called on the Sudanese authorities to provide the necessary protection to citizens in Kutum locality and the other areas.

-"We also demand an urgent investigation on what happened with the Kutum and Veta-Berno and bring the perpetrators to justice."
+"We also demand an urgent investigation on what happened with the Kutum and Fata Borno and bring the perpetrators to justice."

 (ST)